 Training, qualifications & experience

-I am an Accredited Member of the BACP (British Association for Counselling and Psychotherapy).
+I am an Accredited Member of the BACP (British Association for Counselling and Psychotherapy) and abide by its code of ethics.
 Accreditation is awarded to Members who have demonstrated that they have reached specific levels of skill, experience and self-awareness in their psychotherapy practice.
-I am also an Associate Member of the UKAHPP (UK Association of Humanistic Psychology Practitioners).
-I am bound by the codes of ethics of of both organisations.

 My main training organisation was Spectrum Therapy (www.spectrumtherapy.co.uk), one of the longest-established centres of Humanistic Psychology practice and training in the UK.
 Spectrum Training places the highest value on personal development and practical skills.
 This means that I bring to my work a really solid skills base as well as profound personal experience of what it is like to struggle with difficult feelings.
 A list of qualifications cannot properly reflect the depth and quality of a training but here are some of the courses and workshops I have completed:-